Troubleshooting 5 min read

 What do I do if my plant stem is bent and partially broken?

 If the stem is cracked but still connected by at least 30–40% of its tissue, it can often heal with a splint.
 Straighten the stem gently to its original orientation—do not force it.
 Cut a bamboo skewer or a clean twig to a length that extends 2–3 cm (approx. 1 inch) above and below the break.
 Place the splint alongside the stem and wrap it loosely with soft plant tape, old nylon stocking strips, or even a strip of plastic wrap.
 The goal is support, not constriction; you want to keep the broken edges in contact so the cambium can fuse.
-Water the plant with tepid water and add a few drops of liquid seaweed extract (1 ml per litre) to the watering can to boost auxin levels.
+Water the plant with tepid water and add a few drops of liquid seaweed extract (1 ml per liter) to the watering can to boost auxin levels.
 Our Watering Calculator will help you maintain consistent moisture without overwatering while the plant heals.
 For the next 4–6 weeks, keep the plant in bright indirect light (300–500 fc) and avoid moving it.
 Check the splint weekly; if the stem above the break stays firm and doesn't wilt, the graft is taking.
 After about 6 weeks, the stem will have formed a callus knot; you can carefully remove the splint.

 Scenario 2: The Clean Break (Propagation)